David Benson – Principal

 At Burlington Danes, David was part of the leadership team which turned the school around, raising attainment from 35% 5 A*-C at GCSE (inc. EN & MA) in the year he joined to 75% in the year he left.
 He worked closely with Dame Sally Coates, the Principal at BDA, to deliver this improvement.

 In 2009 he was promoted within ARK to be a founding Vice Principal at Ark Academy.
 Along with Delia Smith OBE, the Principal, David led the planning and set-up of that school: recruiting the staff and students, inducting them, and planning the systems and structures that would underpin the school’s success.
-The school opened to Year 7 in September 2010, and was judged “outstanding” by Ofsted in its first year.
-It is now in its fifth year and continues to go from strength to strength.
+The school opened to Year 7 in September 2010 and was judged “outstanding” by Ofsted in its first year.
 As VP in charge of Assessment & Curriculum and Teaching & Learning, David was instrumental to both the school’s initial success and then to maintaining its high standards as it grew.

-The assessment and tracking system David developed at Ark Academy has been recognised as a model of best practice and has now been implemented across all ARK schools (and in some others).
+The assessment and tracking system David developed at Ark Academy has been recognised as a model of best practice and was implemented across all ARK schools (and in some others outside the network).
 In his final year at Ark, David took on the role of ARK Network Lead for Assessment alongside his VP responsibilities, undertaking school improvement work in other ARK academies for one to two days each week.
 David has co-authored a book about the leadership and management of teaching & learning and assessment, ‘Creating Outstanding Classrooms’ (Routledge 2013), and edited a set of case studies which describe the process of opening a new school and leading it to outstanding (http://www.arkacademy.org/2012-casestudies).
 More recently he was named by TES as one of the 10 ‘most influential people in education’ in 2017 for his work at KAA (https://www.tes.com/news/tes-magazine/tes-magazine/10-most-influential-people-education-2017) and the Evening Standard included him in their Progress 1000 list, shortlisted as one of London’s most influential people in Education in 2017 (https://www.standard.co.uk/news/the1000/the-progress-1000-londons-most-influential-people-2017-social-pillars-education-a3653956.html).

 Anna Jordan – Senior Vice Principal – Assessment & Curriculum